 If you heard of a farmer who planted his seed, then immediately dug it up to see if it had sprouted roots or bore fruit, you’d think them pretty impatient.

 Or someone who invested their savings and was disappointed a day later when they checked their interest.

 I know these are very obvious examples but they illustrate a point – there’s a delay between our work and our reward.
 All of us impatient humans understand this when we’re talking about other people and other endeavours, but maybe we need to apply it to ourselves too?

-When we start a new exercise program or nutrition habit, there’s a delay between the work we put in and the results we see.
-We’re not going to get a new 1RM because we did day one of our squat cycle, we’re not going to PR our Fran time because we did a few sets of a pull up program, and we’re not going to change our body composition in a day either.
+When we start a new exercise Programme or nutrition habit, there’s a delay between the work we put in and the results we see.
+We’re not going to get a new 1RM because we did day one of our squat cycle, we’re not going to PR our Fran time because we did a few sets of a pull up Programme, and we’re not going to change our body composition in a day either.